zadn/FantaCode-Training/README.md

 The model took about 17 minutes to pass 1 epoch.
 Here's a sample output I got with 20 epochs:

 >Seed:
-"  from her as hard as it could go, and making quite a commotion in the pool as it went. so she calle "
+>"  from her as hard as it could go, and making quite a commotion in
+>the pool as it went.
+>so she calle "

->d to ter whate whe world oadt to the woile oa then and toen a getd wan a lootne oo the tait, and the war not in the bane and the sabbit sat sh the tabte oi the gad nerer here the was so toe thee  the was not in the bane and the sabbit sat sh the tabte oi the garter was no the tine the was soenk again, and the whrt here toiee the whrt wall to the woide the was so tone the was so toye the had nov oo the taate of the war so toenk ano hor hoa to the tooe of the garter, and was solniig an inr an she wooke. and tae toei it har hnat the white rabbit was soe oant of the whrt of the garter, and whs wored toen it tas an anl oo the toie. ‘ho wou den to you do wou hane to tea that iave a can! io wou den’ wouhd the want on an inrssns,’
+>d to ter whate whe world oadt to the woile oa then and toen a getd wan a lootne oo the tait, and the war not in the bane and the sabbit sat sh the tabte oi the gad nerer here the was so toe thee  the was not in the bane and the sabbit sat sh the tabte oi the garter was no the tine the was soenk again, and the whrt here toiee the whrt wall to the woide the was so tone the was so toye
+>the had nov oo the taate of the war so toenk ano hor hoa to the tooe of the garter, and was solniig an inr an she wooke. and tae toei it har hnat the white rabbit was soe oant of the whrt of the garter, and whs wored toen it tas an anl oo the toie. ‘ho wou den to you do wou hane to tea that iave a can! io wou den’ wouhd the want on an inrssns,’
-‘h woode than to ae a cetd wail to,’ said alice, ‘aod the mors oi the garter wouh a cian winh i sai soene the wante  and the world bale wait in she bane and the sare whth the same th thi white rase in and toen a gett wanlee of the woide oo the wan hoon the tas so t
+>‘h woode than to ae a cetd wail to,’ said alice, ‘aod the mors oi the garter wouh a cian winh i sai soene the wante  and the world bale wait in she bane and the sare whth the same th thi white rase in and toen a gett wanlee of the woide oo the wan hoon the tas so t

  ## Week Seven

  #### Tasks for Seventh Week

  - [x] Work with Facebook’s Babi Dataset and Experiment with different models like LSTM, MANN to improve accuracy on it.

   I used the Facebook's bAbI dataset to train and test a model, which takes in certain statements of a number of personnel's activities (only limited vocabulary here), and then see the result using a couple of statements predict using the model.
   The task was done in [this python file](Week%20Seven/bAbI_completed.py).

+## Module Ten

+### Task

+- [x] Implement contextual Chatbot in Keras.
+- [ ] Project - Add Contextual Features to the News Bot Created in previous week’s project.

+I implemented a chatbot using [gunthercox-corpus](https://github.com/gunthercox/chatterbot-corpus) dataset and used the GloVe word encoding to improve the performance.
+To see the chatbot in action, run [chatbot.py](Module%20Ten/chatbot.py) and to train the model, run [train_chatbot.py](Module%20Ten/train_chatbot.py).